 - Make sure your water tank is full and in the right position.
 Your Nespresso machine won’t make coffee if the water tank isn’t full or in the right spot.

-- Make sure you have a fresh Nespresso pod in the machine and the machine is correctly closed and locked.
+- Make sure you have a fresh Nespresso pod in the machine and that the machine is correctly closed and locked.

 - Perform a cleaning cycle following Nespresso’s instructions.
 (Nespresso recommends running a cleaning cycle every 300 brews anyway.)